cosmos/gaia/docs/althea/testnet-1.md

 ## Bootstrapping steps and commands

 We’re going to have a centralized start testnet.
 Where Althea will launch a chain, send everyone else tokens, and then each participant will come in and ualtg to become a validator.
 In order to further simplify bootstrapping for this testnet we will be using pre-built binaries I am placing into a github release.
 These include ARM binaries for those of you on ARM platforms.
 Note that you will need to be running a 64bit ARM machine with a 64 bit operating system to use these binaries.
 In order to download ARM binaries change the names in the wget links from ‘client’ to ‘client-arm’.
-Repeat for all binaries
+Repeat for all binaries.
+For the althea binary itself use -arm64 rather than amd.

 ### Download Althea chain and the Gravity tools